AAMani5/digitalaffects/README.md

 ![alt text](/images/negMVP.png "Trump Negative")

-The MVP2 was a pie chart generated from the data given that showed multiple moods.
+The version 1 was a pie chart generated from the data given that showed multiple moods.
 In reality we had to scale this back to just positive and negative moods due to the challenge presented by the refinement of our classifier.

 ![alt text](/images/pie-1.png "MVP2 Pie chart")

-MVP3 was the shiny version of our efforts with a scrolling tweet bar so you can see UK Twitter's opinions for yourself.
+Version 2 was the shiny version of our efforts with a scrolling tweet bar so you can see UK Twitter's opinions for yourself.
 We coupled this with added classifier refinement, though we recognise in 2 weeks it's unlikely to be perfect.

 ![alt text](/images/mvp3.png "MVP3 results page")